-With the specific structural and tectonic characteristics, the area appears to have rich geothermal potential that the manifestations are hot springs.
-The varied methods of study have been applied including the study methods of geothermal fluids.
-The project of "Study and evaluation of geothermal potential in north-western of north plain of Vietnam and the geothermal prospects for economic development" has determined the characteristics of geothermal fluids, deep temperatures as well as the origin of geothermal fluids in the study area.
+With the specific structural and tectonic characteristics, the area appears to have a rich geothermal potential indicated by surface manifestations such as hot springs.
+Varied methods have been applied including the study of geothermal fluids.
+The project "Study and evaluation of geothermal potential in north-western of north plain of Vietnam and the geothermal prospects for economic development" has determined the characteristics of geothermal fluids, deep temperatures as well as the origin of geothermal fluids in the study area.